swarooprm/CSE576HW/tasks/README.md

 `Task213_e_rocstories_correct_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the correct story ending. | Classification
 `Task213_f_rocstories_correct_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the correct story ending. | Classification
 `Task213_g_rocstories_correct_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the correct story ending. | Classification
-`Task213_h_rocstories_correct_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the correct story ending. | Classification
 `Task214_a_rocstories_incorrect_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the incorrect story ending. | Classification
 `Task214_b_rocstories_incorrect_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the incorrect story ending. | Classification
 `Task214_c_rocstories_incorrect_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the incorrect story ending. | Classification